cl-illc/nlmi/assessment.md

 ## Report (20%)

 Throughout the course you will work on a report, there will be checkpoints where you will submit partial progress and received feedback from your TA.
-The final report $$r$$ will represent 20% of your final grade in this course.
+The final report will represent 20% of your final grade in this course.

 # Exams (50%)

 We have two exams:

-* the midterm $$m$$ will cover the content presented in the first 3 weeks of the course and represents 20% of your final grade in the course
+* the midterm will cover the content presented in the first 3 weeks of the course and represents 20% of your final grade in the course
-* the final exam $$f$$ may cover the complete content of the course and represents 30% of your final grade in the course.
+* the final exam may cover the complete content of the course and represents 30% of your final grade in the course.

 # Final grade